kaizhangpnl/e3sm_erf_aerosol/README.md

-# e3sm_erf_aerosol
-Effective aerosol forcing diagnostics for E3SM
+# Effective aerosol forcing diagnostics for E3SM

-## Description on the aerosol forcing simulation configuratoin and analysis
+## Overview

 Note: The following setup works only for E3SMv1 and E3SMv2.

+## Simulation configuration

 The following namelist control needs to be added to user_nl_eam

+## A double call to radiation

 ```
  !!..................................................................